hablatraining/git-learning/README.md

    B -.-> |pull|F
 ```

-But, what would have happened if you have been working over your main branch, or you are on another branch, and you want to "sync" it with main
+But, what would have happened if you have been working over your main branch, or you are on another branch, and you want to "sync" it with main?

+Spoiler alert: it will fail until you specify how to reconcile the differences or set a default behaviour:
+1. Merge: it will create a new merge commit (H), merging remote and local changes.
+2. Rebase: it will put your changes over the remote changes

+After (merge-commit):
 ```mermaid
 flowchart LR
    A --- B